nest-desktop/nest-desktop/docs/user/setup.rst

 Now, NEST Server is running at http://localhost:5000.

-Read the detailed information on NEST Server `here <https://nest-simulator.readthedocs.io/en/stable/nest_server.html>`__.
+You can find the detailed information on NEST Server `here <https://nest-simulator.readthedocs.io/en/stable/nest_server.html>`__.

 4. Install NEST Desktop